- Chapter 11 -

 CONDITIONAL LOVE

-The word "love" is used very loosely in our society.
+he word "love" is used very loosely in our society.
 People say they "love" various kinds of food, places, events, and things, as witnessed by bumper stickers.
-They announce they love Coors beer, or Washington High School, or the famous "I (heart) New York."
+They announce they love Coors beer, or Washington High School, or the famous "I New York."
 The implication is that the owner of the bumper sticker gets a kind of gratification from the object of devotion, but there is no indication of any return loyalty or responsibility.
 If gratification ceases, so does the devotion.
-Conditional Love, Loving, Child, Children, Unconditional Condition, Relation, Relationship, Parent, Control, Give, Giving

 For example, if a person "loves" New York and makes a visit there, only to be mugged and to endure several other adverse events, he or she may be disillusioned, come home vowing not to return and rip the bumper sticker off the family car.
 But that same person would have no desire to demonstrate what was formerly considered "love" by trying to help the city's crime problem, or correcting the adverse factors which caused the unhappy events.
 This is well demonstrated by the ups and downs of the "love" some local fans have for their professional football team.
 That sort of love relies on performance.
 If you win, I love you; if you lose, I don't.
 In other words, it is a conditional love.
 It depends on whether or not the gratification is maintained.